-- 9. Reinstall the hydraulic expansion reservoir cap. - 10.
+- 9. Reinstall the fill port plug on the top of the transaxle. - 10.
 The hydraulic system will need to be purged of all air.
 Raise the rear of the machine so the drive wheels are off the ground.
 Use jackstands and block the front caster wheels to prevent the machine from moving. - 11.
 Move the dump valve controls to the "freewheel" position by pulling the levers backward and locking in the notch (towards the rear of the mower).
 See Figure 7-4.